-The flute draw my attention and the EP starts nicely with it in The Day of Reckoning, the first song on Ground Zero.
+The flute draws my attention and the EP starts nicely with it in The Day of Reckoning, the first song on Ground Zero.
 Ravenhill comes from Slovakia and Ground Zero is their first release since they became active in 2009 so they are not the most productive band out there.

-Productive or not, Ravenhill has put music out in the world and it would be a shame not to listen to it as their folkish symphonic metal has an nice flow.
-The addition of the flute to the music does miracles if you ask me, it really adds a layer and the flute is not up the forefront the whole time so it doesn’t get annoying after a while.
+Productive or not, Ravenhill has put music out in the world and it would be a shame not to listen to it as their folkish symphonic metal has a nice flow.
+The addition of the flute to the music does miracles if you ask me, it really adds a layer and the flute is not up to the forefront the whole time so it doesn’t get annoying after a while.

 Order Ground Zero: https://ravenhillband.bandcamp.com/releases

 More Ravenhill: https://www.facebook.com/Ravenhillsk/